7Block Labs

 Common pitfalls we still see in 2026

-• Mixing archive expectations with full‑node hardware.
-If your product needs historical proofs or deep tracing, a normal full node won’t do—budget for path‑archive or legacy archives, or buy archive access. (geth.world)
+• Mixing archive expectations with full-node hardware: If your project needs historical proofs or in-depth tracing, a regular full node just won’t cut it.
+You should look into path-archive or legacy archives, or consider getting archive access.
+Check out more info here: (geth.world).

 Outlook for 2026-2027

-• Archives: Geth’s path‑based archives have made “archive” viable on 2 TB, with a caveat on eth_getProof.
-If you require proofs at arbitrary heights, either keep a legacy hash‑based archive (12–20 TB) or split responsibilities across nodes. (geth.world)
+• Archives: Geth’s path-based archives have made it possible to manage “archive” on a 2 TB setup, but there’s a little catch with eth_getProof.
+If you need proofs from arbitrary heights, you’ve got two choices: either hold onto a legacy hash-based archive (which can take up 12-20 TB) or share the load across different nodes. (geth.world)

 Bottom line: what to buy and deploy in January 2026

-• For most validators and light‑to‑moderate RPC: a single 2 TB TLC NVMe with DRAM cache, paired with a modern 8‑core CPU and 32 GB RAM, remains the sweet spot.
-Enable PHE, schedule EL pruning, and keep ≥20% free space. (ethereum.org)
+• For most validators and those doing light to moderate RPC work, a single 2 TB TLC NVMe drive with DRAM cache, along with a modern 8-core CPU and 32 GB of RAM, really hits that sweet spot.
+Just make sure to enable PHE, schedule some EL pruning, and keep at least 20% of your space free.
+Check out more details on ethereum.org.

-• If you need heavier RPC or long headroom: move to 4 TB NVMe and consider Erigon Full or Geth/Nethermind with aggressive pruning.
-In cloud, start at 16k–32k IOPS for the EL volume and scale down after sync. (docs.erigon.tech)
+• If you’re looking for heavier RPC demands or need some extra headroom, you might want to upgrade to a 4 TB NVMe setup.
+Also, consider going with Erigon Full or Geth/Nethermind with some aggressive pruning.
+If you’re in the cloud, kick things off at around 16k-32k IOPS for the EL volume and then scale down once you’re in sync.
+For further insights, head over to docs.erigon.tech.

-• If you need historical state at scale: use Geth path‑archive on ~2 TB if historical proofs aren’t required; otherwise budget double‑digit TB or use a managed archive provider. (geth.world)
+• Got a need for historical state at scale?
+Then you’ll want to use the Geth path-archive on around 2 TB if historical proofs aren’t a must.
+If they are, plan on needing double-digit TB or think about using a managed archive provider.
+More info can be found at geth.world.

 Sources and further reading

-• Official client docs and hardware pages (disk sizes, pruning, history expiry, archive modes): Geth, Nethermind, Erigon, Besu, Reth, ethereum.org. (geth.ethereum.org)
+• Check out the official client docs and hardware pages for all the nitty-gritty details on disk sizes, pruning, history expiry, and archive modes: Geth, Nethermind, Erigon, Besu, Reth, and ethereum.org.
+You can find everything you need right here: (geth.ethereum.org).

 Like what you're reading?
 Let's build together.